The Path to National Public Service

 A New National Public Service

-A National Public Service that unlike past ones, is community based, cost effective, and importantly, one that will produce a nationwide pipeline of principled leaders and practical solutions, giving America the capacity to tackle the problems of the 21st century.
+A national community-based Citizen Leadership Service, already in a dozen states and growing, that can produce a nationwide pipeline of principled leaders and practical solutions, and an increased capacity for our country and its people to tackle the problems of the 21st century.